nickovic/rtamt/TLimp.md

-# How to implimnet a new temproal logic in RTAMT
+# Guideline for Extending RTAMT

 This document explains the architecture of the library and provides guidelines for extending the library with (1) new operators, (2) existing syntax,